anisiaap/Easybox/README.md

 Easybox is a cloud-hosted, secure, and scalable smart locker system designed for bakery order deliveries.
 It enables clients to reserve temperature-compatible compartments in advance, bakeries to manage deliveries, and administrators to supervise the system from a centralized dashboard.

-This project was developed as part of a Bachelor's thesis and is hosted publicly at:
+This project was developed as part of a Bachelor's thesis and can be found at:

 Repository: https://github.com/anisiaap/Easybox

-Compiled binaries are excluded from the repository.

 ---